 One of the exhibits in the fort is an old Spanish jail, where misfits and law breakers, political prisoners, and trouble makers were confined.
 When you want to hurt someone, you take away freedom of movement, put them in a non-stimulating environment, control the food they eat, when they sleep, who they see.

-You are always going to need jails but graffiti says you won’t ever be able to shut people up by locking them up.
+You are always going to need jails but graffiti on the cell walls say you won’t ever be able to shut people up by locking them up.

-Even Ancient Rome, powerhouse of the ancient world, couldn’t stop dirty jokes and rude pictures scratched on public bathroom walls.
+Even Ancient Rome, powerhouse of the ancient world, couldn’t stop dirty jokes and rude pictures scratched on public bathroom stalls.

 Hearing just what we want is not always what we need.